Improving Convergence for Semi-Federated Learning: An Energy-Efficient Approach by Manipulating Over-the-Air Distortion: Simulation Results

 \begin{spacing}{1} Fig.~\ref{accuracy_vs_rounds_fig_6} shows the impact of different $\epsilon_1$ values on the learning performance of SemiFL.
 In Figs.~\ref{accuracy_vs_rounds_fig_6_MLP},~\ref{accuracy_vs_rounds_fig_6_CNN}, and~\ref{accuracy_vs_rounds_fig_6_ResNet}, as $\epsilon_1$ increases from $2$ to $10$, we see that the convergence acceleration effect of over-the-air distortion is enhanced in early rounds, while higher final accuracy is obtained in the end.
 This confirms that $\epsilon_1$, or equivalently the power scaling factor-to-normalizing factor ratio $\sqrt{\omega}/\sqrt{\nu}$, is a key factor in modulating the acceleration effect of over-the-air distortion.
 However, Figs.~\ref{accuracy_vs_rounds_fig_6_MLP},~\ref{accuracy_vs_rounds_fig_6_CNN}, and~\ref{accuracy_vs_rounds_fig_6_ResNet} also show that an excessively large $\epsilon_1$ leads to training failure for SemiFL, as excessive over-the-air distortion collapses the global model.
 This indicates that the value of $\epsilon_1$ should be carefully moderated. \end{spacing}

-{ As shown in Fig.~\ref{accuracy_non_iid}, it is seen that non-i.i.d. data decelerates the convergence of SemiFL compared to i.i.d. data, especially when training CNN and ResNet.
-However, as the training process enters the stable region, SemiFL's convergence performance gradually improves as the SL component becomes dominant over FL in SemiFL, which aligns with our theoretical analysis of non-i.i.d. data.
-Moreover, even with non-i.i.d. data, it is seen that SemiFL with amplified over-the-air distortion still demonstrates faster converge than Algo.
+As shown in Fig.~\ref{accuracy_non_iid}, it is seen that non-IID data decelerates the convergence of SemiFL compared to IID data, especially when training CNN and ResNet.
+However, as the training process enters the stable region, SemiFL's convergence performance gradually improves as the SL component becomes dominant over FL in SemiFL, which aligns with our theoretical analysis of non-IID data.
+Moreover, even with non-IID data, it is seen that SemiFL with amplified over-the-air distortion still demonstrates faster converge than Algo.
 3-only SemiFL across all cases.
-This validates the effectiveness of our proposed approach under non-i.i.d. data conditions. }
+This validates the effectiveness of our proposed approach under non-IID data conditions.

+{ As shown in Fig.~\ref{accuracy_ablation}, the ablation experiment on SemiFL, denoted as SemiFL-AE, which removes amplitude distortion while retaining only the noise perturbation in over-the-air distortion, significantly degrades the learning performance across all three experimental settings.
+Compared to SemiFL with our proposed scheme, SemiFL-AE not only slows down convergence but also attains a significantly lower final classification accuracy.
+This confirms that manipulating amplitude distortion is essential for accelerating convergence in the non-stable region.}